-Alleged spy balloon over US is weather device - China
+Chinese spy balloon over US is weather device says Beijing

 China "regrets the unintended entry" of the balloon into US airspace, it added.

-The object flew over Alaska's Aleutian Islands and through Canada before appearing over the city of Billings in Montana on Wednesday, US officials said.
+The object flew over Alaska's Aleutian Islands and through Canada before appearing over the city of Billings in Montana on Wednesday, according to officials.

 Montana is home to some of the US's nuclear missile silos.

-The US decided not to shoot down the balloon because of the danger posed by falling debris, and the limited use of any intelligence the device could gather, the US defence official said.
+The US decided not to shoot down the balloon because of the danger posed by falling debris, and the limited use of any intelligence the device could gather, a US defence official said.

 However, the government prepared fighter jets in case the object had to be shot down.